millacarmona/morphospace/README.md

 differences in orientation, position and scale).
 These are fed to the `mspace` function, which generates a morphospace using a variety of multivariate methods related to Principal Component Analysis.
-This general workflow is outlined below using the `tails` data set from Fasanelli et al. (2022), which contains tail shapes from 281 specimens belonging to 13 species of the genus *Tyrannus*.
+This general workflow is broadly outlined below using the `tails` data set from Fasanelli et al. (2022), which contains tail shapes from 281 specimens belonging to 13 species of the genus *Tyrannus*.

 ``` r
 library(morphospace)